• OUR PROGRAMS

 Concerts

-The Philharmonic Orchestra performs three subscription concerts per year in December, March and June at the SOAC Mexican Heritage Plaza Theater as well as the historic California Theatre in downtown San Jose.
+The Philharmonic Orchestra performs three subscription concerts per year at the historic California Theatre in downtown San Jose as well as the Mexican Heritage Plaza Theater.

-The Orchestra has performed with many internationally renowned artists in concert and on tour.
-They include Jon Nakamatsu, Gold Medal winner of the 1997 Van Cliburn International Piano Competition, Axel Strauss, professor of violin at the San Francisco Conservatory of Music, Taylor Eigsti, renowned jazz pianist and two-time Grammy Award nominee, and Max Zorin, critically acclaimed violinist and faculty member of the Penn State School of Music.
+The orchestra has performed with many internationally renowned artists in concert and on tour.
+These artists include Jon Nakamatsu (Gold Medalist of the 1997 Van Cliburn International Piano Competition), Axel Strauss (Professor of Violin at the San Francisco Conservatory of Music), Taylor Eigsti (renowned jazz pianist and two-time Grammy Award nominee), and Max Zorin (critically acclaimed violinist and faculty member of the Penn State School of Music).

-groups, among them the San Jose Symphony Orchestra, the Asian Youth Orchestra, the Okayama Youth Orchestra, San Jose Taiko, Firebird Youth Chinese Orchestra, Mariachi Cobre, San Jose Children’s Musical Theater, the Batucada nana Latin Ensemble, the Crystal Children Choir, the Homestead Jazz Ensemble, the Latin Jazz Ensemble from San Jose State University, and the Los Gatos Ballet in its annual full productions of The Nutcracker.
+In addition to performing the standard symphonic repertoire, the orchestra has collaborated with many locally and internationally leading arts groups, among them the Los Gatos Ballet (in its productions of The Nutcracker), the San Jose Symphony, the Asian Youth Orchestra, the Okayama Youth Orchestra, San Jose Taiko, the Firebird Youth Chinese Orchestra, Mariachi Cobre, San Jose Children’s Musical Theater, the Batucada nana Latin Ensemble, the Crystal Children Choir, the Homestead Jazz Ensemble, and the Latin Jazz Ensemble from San Jose State University.

 Rehearsals